AguaClara/UASB/summer2018report.md

 Over the summer of 2018, the UASB team's main goal has been to finish a complete design of a UASB wastewater treatment system, and fabricate an influent system.
 Future teams will work on fabrication of the entire system and testing at the Ithaca Area Wastewater Plant before implementation in Honduras.

-**_Juan's comments: (RESOLVED-AG) You give very little background as to what's going on, and this section does not have a title.
-I believe this is an 'abstract'_**

 ## Influent Flow System